intuition-dev/INTUITION/README.md

 #### 'It will lead YOU in the right direction'

 Meta Intuition is WebAdmin Screen to CMS, e-Com, et al. It is based on JavaScript and SQLite.
-It is using [markdown](https://daringfireball.net/projects/markdown/syntax), and is written on [pug](https://pugjs.org/api/getting-started.html).
+It is using [markdown](https://daringfireball.net/projects/markdown/syntax), and is written in [pug](https://pugjs.org/api/getting-started.html).

 In WebAdmin, you can edit pages' content using markdown which won't let you page become broken, you only edit the content/text itself and all other things is done for you after you click "save".
 It allows you clone existing pages to write another post/page, upload images and set publish date to posts.